The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Virial Equilibrium

 Within the \textbf{V} zone, at $0.2\lsim r/r_{\rm shock}\lsim 0.6$, the off-sheet gas is outflowing with an average outflow velocity smaller than $v_{\rm vir}$.
 This seems to be caused by a strong quadrupolar vortex structure that develops in this region, as discussed in \se{toy_model}.
-These vortices cause gas outside the sheet to swirl around and can lead to outward radial motions.
-In this same region, the gas within the sheet decelerates, due to a combination of shear against the shock-heated gas and interaction with the vortices, both of which drain momentum from the inflowing gas \citep{mandelker.etal.2016,padnos.etal.2018,mandelker.etal.2019}, and also due to a non-zero impact parameter of the sheet with respect to the filament, which decreases the radial component of the velocity closer to the filament centre.
-In general, the mass accretion onto the \textbf{S} zone is dominated by flow outside the sheet in the \textbf{PS} zone, has equal contribution from sheet and off-sheet material in the \textbf{T} zone, and is dominated by the sheet in the \textbf{V} zone.
+These vortices cause the gas outside the sheet to swirl around and can lead to outwards radial motions.
+In this same region, the gas within the sheet decelerates due to a combination of shear against the shock-heated gas and interaction with the vortices, both of which drain momentum from the inflowing gas \citep{mandelker.etal.2016,padnos.etal.2018,mandelker.etal.2019}, and also due to a non-zero impact parameter of the sheet with respect to the filament, which decreases the radial component of the velocity closer to the filament centre.
+In general, mass accretion into the \textbf{S} zone is dominated by flow outside the sheet in the \textbf{PS} zone, and by flow along the sheet in the \textbf{T} and \textbf{V} zones.

-Within the \textbf{S} zone, the off-sheet component is not well defined due to our crude definition of the sheet as everything within $|x|<10\kpc\sim 0.22\,r_{\rm shock}$.
-The sheet gas in this region is outflowing, albeit at very small velocities, such that the outflow is better seen in the mass flux panel.
-This seems to be primarily due to the impact parameter of the sheet which can generate positive radial velocities very close to the filament centre, along with vortical motions that develop in the central regions (see \se{toy_model}).
-However, we note that this outflow seems transient and is not seen in preliminary examinations of additional snapshots roughly $55\Myr$ before and after our fiducial snapshot (see additional discussion of this point in \se{sim_dynamics}).
+Within the \textbf{S} zone, the off-sheet component is not well-defined due to our crude definition of the sheet as everything within $|x|<10\kpc\sim 0.22\,r_{\rm shock}$.
+The sheet material continues inflowing towards the filament axis, slowly decelerating from $\sim 0.1 \, v_{\rm vir}(r_{\rm shock})$ in the outer \textbf{S} zone towards smaller radii.